 OneCoin represents the largest cryptocurrency scam in the history of industry and perhaps the history of the world.

 As reported by Bloomberg, in February of 2018, Interpol made mass arrests on a group of scammers spread out across Denmark, Germany, and Latvia.
 These scammers defrauded hundreds of victims in Austria, Poland, Germany, and several other Eastern European companies.
 The scam firm, known as 'Optioment' claimed to deliver its customers with returns of 4% a week through arbitrage trading of cryptocurrencies.

 Instead, the whole operation was likely a pyramid and ponzi scheme that eventually resulted in an exit scam

 For an in-depth coverage of this story, check out this fantastic BBC article on OneCoin.

-In from 2018 to 2020, a cybercriminal group known as CryptoCore have attacked several high profile crypto exchanges in the US, Asia, and the Middle East.
-According to Research from ClearSky, CryptoCore has managed to steal around $200 million US dollars worth of cryptocurrencies by spear phishing the corporate credentials of employees of target exchanges.
+From 2018 to 2020, a cybercriminal group known as CryptoCore attacked several high profile crypto exchanges in the US, Asia, and the Middle East.
+According to Research from ClearSky, CryptoCore managed to steal around $200 million US dollars worth of cryptocurrency by phishing the corporate credentials of employees of target exchanges.

 In August of 2020, Spanish cryptocurrency exchange 2gether's CEO Ramon Ferraz Estrada announced via Twitter that the exchange had been hacked for $1.4 million worth of cryptocurrency.